hhatch/feasst/README.rst

 * Find :doc:`tutorial/README` that are closest to what you would like to accomplish.
 * Reproduce the expected result of those tutorials.
 * Use the :doc:`../plugin/text_interface` documentation to better understand and modify the tutorial to accomplish your goals.
-* When you :doc:`../CONTACT` us with issues, include the text input file instead of the Python script that generates that text file.
+* When you :doc:`../CONTACT` us with issues, include the text input file instead of the Python code that generates that text file.

 How to install (i.e., compile the executables)
 ===============================================

 .. code-block:: bash

-    [apt/yum/dnf/brew] install g++ cmake git python3
+    #[apt/yum/dnf/brew] install g++ cmake git python3
-    git clone https://github.com/usnistgov/feasst.git
+    cd $HOME # replace with preferred location git clone https://github.com/usnistgov/feasst.git
     mkdir feasst/build
     cd feasst/build